 Affiliates of Credit Suisse Securities (USA) LLC own 10% or more of our common stock and 10% or more of the aggregate of all classes of our preferred stock and, upon consummation of the offering and related transactions, will own 10% or more of our common stock.
-The Company will also pay to affiliates of Credit Suisse Securities (USA) LLC \$ million from the proceeds of this offering, the concurrent private placement and borrowings under our new term loan (or % of the total proceeds) in satisfaction of the amounts due to the affiliates upon the conversion into common stock of their holdings of our

-Series A, B, C, D and E preferred stock (including accrued dividends, and assuming the offering is completed on 2006).
+The Company will also pay to affiliates of Credit Suisse Securities (USA) LLC \$98.0 million from the net proceeds of this offering, the concurrent private placement, borrowings under our new term loan and cash from our existing cash and cash equivalents in satisfaction of the amounts due to the affiliates upon the conversion into common stock of their holdings of our Series A, B, C, D and E preferred stock (including accrued dividends, and assuming the offering is completed on September 26, 2006).
 Thus, the underwriters may be deemed to have a "conflict of interest" under the applicable provisions of Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc. Accordingly, this offering will be made in compliance with the applicable provisions of Rule 2720 of the Conduct Rules.
 Rule 2720 requires that the initial public offering price of the shares of common stock not be higher than that recommended by a "qualified independent underwriter," as defined by the National Association of Securities Dealers, Inc. Goldman, Sachs & Co. has served in that capacity and performed due diligence investigations and reviewed and participated in the preparation of the registration statement of which this prospectus forms a part.
 Goldman, Sachs & Co. has received \$10,000 from us as compensation for such role.